pylhc/MapClass2/Readme.md

 ```
 ### NOTE:
 *  If you choose C++ LIBRARIES (recommended), use the "C++MapConstruction" dir
-*  IF you choose CUDA LIBRARIES (it must be build), use the "CUDAMapConstruction" dir
+*  If you choose CUDA LIBRARIES (it must be build), use the "CUDAMapConstruction" dir

 ### COMMENTS:
 To update, move to MapClass2 folder: